Hello, and welcome! I’m Michelle Guillemard, and I created Health Writer Hub to help you write high-quality

 I have worked as a health & medical writer for more than a decade.
-(You can read more about my work history and qualifications on my LinkedIn profile – and, while you’re there, please feel free to connect with me.)
+(You can read about my work history and qualifications on my LinkedIn profile – and, while you’re there, please feel free to connect with me.)

 As well as writing and teaching my passion here at Health Writer Hub, I’m currently serving my third year as President of the Australasian Medical Writers Association.
-I contribute to the European Medical Writers Association Journal, and I run health communication training workshops for healthcare brands and businesses.
+I also contribute to the European Medical Writers Association Journal.

 I founded Health Writer Hub because I care about helping you inspire change through effective health communication.

 I collect best-practice advice based on the latest health communication research to help us all write high-quality health content.

 For me, health writing is about producing content that’s clear, engaging, convincing, and trustworthy.